Developer Guide

 "SELECT count(*) FROM DATAGROUP WHERE LID = ?
 AND $FIELDNAME1 IS NOT NULL AND $FIELDNAME <> ''",0)

-7. The database request is performed
+7. The database query is being executed

-Multilingual applications
+Multilingual Applications

-Clonable applications
+Clonable Applications

 def l_strIsoLanguage = it